How it works

 Everything you need to know

 StarTrader combines fantasy sports with a real player market.
-Performance drives prices, leagues put real stakes on the line, and smart trading pays off over time.
+Performance drives prices, leagues add genuine competition, and smart trading pays off over time.

 The Big Picture